chippyash/Math-Matrix/README.md

 The NumericMatrix is fine for general purpose work, but not if you want prove that the inverse(M) * M = Identity.
 For that you'll need the RationalMatrix which is far more arithmetically stable.
-This is also the matrix that will benefit from forthcoming support of PHP's various maths extension libraries in the chippyash/Strong-Type library.
+This is also the matrix that will benefit from forthcoming support of PHP's various maths extension libraries in the Chippyash/Strong-Type library.

-The ComplexMatrix fully supports the chippyash\Type\Numeric\Complex\ComplexType.
+The ComplexMatrix fully supports the Chippyash\Type\Numeric\Complex\ComplexType.

 Both the RationalMatrix and ComplexMatrix extend the NumericMatrix.